 Excess nutrients (nitrogen and phosphorus) are among the most prevalent cause of water quality impairment in the United States.
-EPA, state and local governments, and numerous stakeholders have made progress to reduce nutrients loadings that contribute to harmful algal blooms, hypoxia, fish kills, terrestrial biodiversity changes and degradation of drinking source waters that require costly water treatment.
+EPA, state and local governments, and numerous stakeholders have made progress to reduce nutrients loadings that contribute to harmful algal blooms (HABs), hypoxia, fish kills, terrestrial biodiversity changes and degradation of drinking source waters that require costly water treatment.
 Despite progress to reduce nutrient loadings, these pollutants continue to be released and discharged at concentrations that cause adverse impacts to human health and aquatic and terrestrial ecosystems.
 Research is needed to better determine the appropriate spatial and temporal context for reductions and best practices for tracking interventions to meet nutrient reduction goals in a comprehensive manner.